 Nearly 900 ACS Student Affiliate chapters are established in two- or four-year colleges and universities.
 These chapters serve as leadership organizations for undergraduate chemical sciences students, providing professional experiences, graduate school information, and other career development resources.

-The faculty advisor to the club is Dr. Moog of the Chemistry Department.
+The faculty advisor to the club is Dr. Lionetti of the Chemistry Department.